Ault, Colorado

 Ault is a statutory town located in Weld County, Colorado, United States.
-The town population was 1,887 at the 2020 United States census, a +24.23% increase since the 2010 United States census.
+The town population was 1,887 at the 2020 United States census, a 24.23% increase since the 2010 United States census.
 Ault is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 First called High Land, the town's name was changed to Burgdorff Siding, sometimes called Bergdorf Switch (after a railroad worker, who died in an accident).
 The Ault, Colorado, post office opened on March 29, 1898.
 The town was named after Alexander Ault, a Fort Collins, Colorado resident and owner of a flour mill.
 Mr. Ault had helped to avert financial disaster to the agricultural base by purchasing the entire grain harvest during a year of severe economic hardship.
 The Town of Berdorf was incorporated on August 26, 1901, but was renamed the Town of Ault in 1904.

 Much of the residential area of the town, as well as surrounding farmland, is on land given by the United States government to the Union Pacific Railroad, to be sold to finance railroad construction.
 A north–south segment of the railroad connecting Denver, Colorado, and Cheyenne, Wyoming, passes through the town, parallel to U.S. Highway 85.

-On February 21, 1910, Rabbi I. Idleson of Denver, Colorado, purchased 640 acre for farming purposes near Ault, proposing "to employ Jewish farmers and devote land to practical philanthropy".
-Little came of this venture, and within a few decades there were apparently no Jewish residents in the town.

 Ault Public Emergency Radio Tower, a former emergency transmission facility, was located here.

 Geography

-Ault is located at (40.583999, -104.733648), at the intersection of U.S. Highway 85 and State Highway 14.
+Ault is located at the intersection of U.S. Highway 85 and State Highway 14.

 At the 2020 United States census, the town had a total area of 4.476 km2, all of it land.